Non-small cell lung cancerLung cancer - non-small cell; NSCLC

 Although any risk from air pollution is very small, it nevertheless may be a contributor to those lung cancers not obviously related to smoking.
 Some studies have found an association between increased risk for lung cancer and long-term exposure to very small particulates, especially sulfates, in polluted air.
 The risk, if any, is very small.

 A family history of lung cancer may play a role in increasing susceptibility to this disease.
-Women who had mothers or sisters with lung cancer have triple the risk.
+People with the family history of lung cancer have 2 to 3 times increased risk.
 The risk is higher in both smokers and nonsmokers.
 There is no association between a history of other cancers and lung cancer.
 Both genetic factors and secondhand smoke appear to contribute to the danger in these individuals.

 Hormone Replacement Therapy

-Research suggests that postmenopausal women taking combined hormone replacement therapy (estrogen plus progestin) may have a higher risk of death from NSCLC than women not taking hormones.
+Hormone replacement therapy (HRT) does not increase lung cancer risk.
+However, research suggests that postmenopausal women taking combined HRT (estrogen plus progestin) may have a higher risk for death from NSCLC than women not taking hormones.